-Brand is recognised as an asset and is amortised on a straight-line basis over its estimated useful life, which does not exceed 20 years.
+Brand is recognised as an asset and is amortised on a straight-line basis over its estimated useful life of 20 years.

 The line item of the income statement in which amortisation of intangible assets is included is administrative expenses.